loveencounterflow/coffee-script/README.md

   acceptable as far as the generated code goes.

-  PogoScript, as a case in point, allows you to decorate your asynchronous function call, allowing you to write `x = f! a` as if `f a` replaced by `f! a` was an asynchronous-turned-synchronous function call (i call this 'folded style', the callback part being like 'folded back' into your primary control flow).
-Of course, within the limits of JavaScript, this isn't possible without reordering code and dealing with callbacks etc. behind the scenes.
+  PogoScript, as a case in point, allows you to decorate your asynchronous function call, so you can write `x = f! a` as if `f a` replaced by `f! a` was an asynchronous-turned-synchronous function call (i call this 'folded style', the callback part being like 'folded back' into your primary control flow).
+Of course, within the limits of JavaScript (*particularly in the absence of `yield`*), this isn't possible without reordering code and dealing with callbacks etc. behind the scenes.
 You do get benefits like being able to catch asynchronous errors inside a (seemingly) run-of-the mill `try` / `catch` clause, but the expensiveness is baffling: a single line, a single 'folded' code will expand to ~25 lines of